lalagarali/portfolio/README.md

 Exception section-Handles exceptions to normal processing (warnings and error conditions).
 Op‐ tional.

+The general syntax of an anonymous PL/SQL block is as follows:

+[ DECLARE ... declaration statements ... ]
+BEGIN ... one or more executable statements ...
+[ EXCEPTION... exception handler statements ... ]
+ END;

 7. BI tools - Power BI, Tableau, Oracle BI